This guide details how to port a landline number to Deskphone, if you would like to port a mobile number, please see our mobile porting guide.

 Will I be charged for the port?

 We will cover the cost of the first single line port for new customers, however subsequent ports and multi line ports are chargeable.
+Please note that we do not cover any porting charges which you may incur from your old provider of this number.

 If the port fails due to the wrong information being provided, we would need to pass on the charges for any failed ports to you.